 These days, it seems everybody wants to lose weight.
-However, committing time to the gym can be difficult and membership expensive.
+However, committing time to the gym can be difficult and memberships can be expensive.
 Illnesses, injuries, and disabilities may restrict some people regarding the exercises they can do.
 Fortunately, there are good ways to lose weight without constantly exercising or giving a chunk of your paycheck to a gym membership.

 This doesn’t mean committing to an unnecessarily strict diet.
 In reality, if you deprive yourself, you’ll build up cravings and overeat.
 It’s better to use small plates for unhealthy foods and bigger plates for healthy ones.
 A small plate makes your serving size look bigger, so that sliver of cake will feel more satisfying.
 You can also divide your plate, ensuring that vegetables, fruits, and whole grains take up most of it.